sjkaursb93/Defender-for-cloud-learning-collection/README.md

 From the Microsoft Defender for Cloud blade, click on environment settings, click on  your subscription.
 You'll see the screen as below.
 The details, settings, price will provide you additional details.
 <img width="893" alt="image" src="https://github.com/sjkaursb93/Defender-for-cloud-learning-collection/assets/112006044/353f8aae-a45f-4cba-ad73-58569fba9ddd">

 For instance, Defender for CSPM, is one of Microsoft Defender for Cloud's main pillars is [cloud security posture management (CSPM)](https://learn.microsoft.com/en-us/azure/defender-for-cloud/concept-cloud-security-posture-management).
 CSPM, provides detailed visibility into the security state of your assets and workloads, and provides hardening guidance to help you efficiently and effectively improve your security posture.
-Follow the subsequent links to learn more about different defender plans.
+Follow the subsequent links to learn more about different defender plans. <br>

-Once you have set up Defender, these are the next steps to follow:
+**Once you have set up Defender, these are the next steps to follow:**

 ### Workbooks
 Workbooks are a common feature among, Defender, Monitor and Sentinel.
 It is extremely helpful to track your organization's security posture.
 There are many pre-defined workbooks available which can help you get started.
 For instance, [Coverage Workbook](https://learn.microsoft.com/en-us/azure/defender-for-cloud/custom-dashboards-azure-workbooks#coverage-workbook) and [Vulnerability Assessment Findings Workbooks](https://learn.microsoft.com/en-us/azure/defender-for-cloud/custom-dashboards-azure-workbooks#vulnerability-assessment-findings-workbook)